Stardown-app/Stardown/docs/manual-testing.md

 - [ ] **Pressing any button in the popup** should do what the button's text describes.
 - [ ] **Pressing Alt+C** copies a markdown link for the page, unless part of the page is selected in which case markdown of the selection is copied instead.
-- [ ] **Right-clicking an empty part of a page** shows the "Copy markdown link for this section" option.
+- [ ] **Right-clicking an empty part of a page** shows the "Copy markdown link for this page" and "Copy markdown link for this section" options.
-- [ ] **Right-clicking a website's unselected header** shows the "Copy markdown link for this section" option.
+- [ ] **Right-clicking a website's unselected header** shows the "Copy markdown link for this page" and "Copy markdown link for this section" options.
 - [ ] **Right-clicking selected text** shows the "Copy markdown of selection" option.
 - [ ] **Right-clicking an unselected image** shows the "Copy markdown of image" option.
 - [ ] **Selecting text, then right-clicking an unselected image**, due to browser limitations, shows no context menu option in Chromium and shows "Copy markdown of selection" in Firefox.